Kredns/python/snippet/README.md

 #snippet
----
 A simple program that allows you to choose from a list of templates and copy a snippet of text to your clipboard.
-Replaces $name with the name of the user who you are addressing. $tech is replaced with your name.
+Replaces `$name` with the name of the user who you are addressing. `$tech` is replaced with your name.

 ##Requirements
----
-You will need pyperclip in order for this program to work.
+- You will need pyperclip in order for this program to work.
 You can install it like so `sudo pip install pyperclip`.
+- Please see template_example for the format that templates need to be in.
+- You also need to create a file called non_template_files with a list of files to be removed from `~/.config/snippets/`.
+I keep my `~/.config/snippets/` backed up in git so I have to remove files like README.md, .gitignore, etc.